 Skip to main content

-3 Trends in wellness you should know about
+3 wellness trends to know about in 2023

 Insights

-3 Trends in wellness you should know about
+3 wellness trends to know about in 2023

-The wellness market is booming, currently valued at £1.3 trillion, with a 5–10% annual growth rate.
-Adding on to 2021’s remote working lifestyle, mental wellbeing has been pushed up the agenda – now it seems everyone is talking about mental health.
-Consumers intend to keep spending on products that improve their health, appearance, fitness, nutrition, sleep, and mindfulness.
-There’s also a renewed focus on mental health and wellbeing in the workplace as it continues to be a key priority for businesses.
+The wellness market is booming, currently valued at £1.3 trillion, with a 5-10% annual growth rate.
+Since 2020’s remote working lifestyle, mental wellbeing has been pushed up the agenda.
+Now it seems everyone is talking about mental health and people intend to keep spending on products that improve their health, appearance, fitness, nutrition, sleep and mindfulness.
+There’s also a renewed focus on mental health and wellbeing in the workplace as a priority for businesses.

 At Magnetic, we’ve been working with industry leaders in the health and wellbeing sector.
-We recently helped an exciting start-up to better understand their audience and identify opportunity areas for developing a new digital product.
+We recently helped an exciting startup to better understand its audience and identify opportunity areas for developing a new digital product.
 Through these collaborations, we’ve been keeping a close eye on emerging trends and areas of interest in the mental health and wellbeing space.
-Here are 3 trends you should know about.
+Here are three trends you should know about.

-Consumers are willing to trade off a bit of privacy and a bit of data for a more personalised solution to their health and wellness.
-Data driven personalisation has already taken over nearly every part of our lives — from how we make decisions on what to have for dinner, to the latest beauty must-haves, and even what to read.
+Consumers are willing to trade a bit of privacy and data for a more personalised approach to their health.
+Data-driven personalisation has already taken over nearly every part of our lives, from how we make decisions on what to have for dinner to the latest beauty must-haves and what to read.

-Data-driven decision-making is especially common in the wellness industries, and brands are evolving products and services to cater to the health-conscious consumer.
-In the food sector we’re seeing more awareness of ingredients, with brands cutting harmful stuff like salt and sugar from their products.
+Data-driven decision-making is already common in the wellness industries, and brands are evolving products and services to cater to the health-conscious consumer.
+In the food sector we’re seeing more awareness of ingredients, with brands cutting harmful ingredients like salt and sugar from their products.
 The use of tracking and wearable technology has increased year on year.
-Products like Apple Watch, Fitbit, Strava, Moodflow and similar apps allow you to track nutrition, physical, mental and emotional wellbeing.
+Products like Apple Watch, Fitbit, Strava, Moodflow and similar apps allow people to track nutrition, physical, mental and emotional wellbeing.

 • Mood and hormone cycle trackers, such as Moody Month

-• Digital Health products for menopause and perimenopause, Balance
+• Digital health product for menopause and perimenopause, Balance

 • A product and community app, educating users on environmental impact of tampon and pad usage, The Period Company

-We are proud to have worked with the menopause app team behind Balance, which has just turned 2 years old.
-In that time they’ve reached over 1 million people across 216 countries.
-Together, we worked with the Balance team to envision, design, and deliver a digital health product to empower hundreds of thousands of women and non-binary people around the world; helping them to make the right decisions about what’s right for their bodies during perimenopause and menopause.
+We are proud to have worked with the team behind Balance, which has just turned two years old.
+In that time the app has reached more than a million people across 216 countries.
+We worked with the Balance team to envision, design and deliver a digital health product for hundreds of thousands of women and non-binary people around the world, helping them to make the right decisions about what’s right for their bodies during perimenopause and menopause.

 Health and wellness is highly individual.
-Everyone is on their own wellbeing journey.
 We’re noticing diversity of needs, and a curiosity for new solutions becoming a dominant force in the self-care space.
-This is driving consumers to look for alternative or non-traditional treatments as part of what is being dubbed a post-pandemic ‘mental health tsunami’.
+This is driving people to look for alternative or non-traditional treatments, as part of what is being called a post-pandemic mental health tsunami.

 So what have we noticed?

-• Micro-dosing psychedelic drugs is leading the way in alternative mental health and wellbeing management, with Europe’s first psychedelic drug trials centre due to open in London soon.
+• Micro-dosing psychedelic drugs.
+Europe’s first psychedelic drug trials centre is due to open in London soon.

-• Apps (such as Minderful) encouraging users to embrace new hobbies and experiences such as ‘wild swimming’ as part of a proactive, holistic approach to wellbeing management.
+• Apps (such as Minderful) encouraging people to take up new hobbies and experiences such as wild swimming, with a proactive, holistic approach to wellbeing.

-• Consumers are increasingly turning to alternative remedies including CBD drinks to manage anxiety and depression and reduce overall alcohol dependence (a proven causative factor for poor mental health).
+• Consumers turning to alternative remedies including CBD drinks to manage anxiety and depression and reduce alcohol dependence (a proven causative factor for poor mental health).

-• Personalised vitamin brands such as Nourished or Everly claim to directly impact your wellness by improving your overall brain and bodily health through tailored supplementation.
-And nootropics such as Heights (endorsed by Stephen Fry) are specifically designed for increased wellbeing through enhancing cognitive function.
+• Personalised vitamin brands such as Nourished or Everly, which claim to directly impact wellness by improving brain and bodily health through tailored supplementation.
+Nootropics such as Heights (endorsed by Stephen Fry) are designed to increase wellbeing through enhancing cognitive function.

-• There’s a preference for alternative natural and clean products focusing on consuming better to feel better, not just in food we eat but also the products we consume.There’s more of a consumer focus on ingredients, sourcing and ethical practices than ever before.
+There’s a preference for alternative natural and clean products, not just in the food we eat but also the products we consume.There’s more of a consumer focus on ingredients, sourcing and ethical practices than ever before.

 It’s clear there’s space for individual product and service offerings that provide alternative support that consumers are craving.
 Whether developing a new wellbeing product or service, filling a gap that meets the end customer’s needs (and actually understanding those needs) is always a good idea.

-For an innovation and digital design agency like ours, this all sounds incredibly exciting but there is also a counter trend to consider.
-Rising concerns about the use of technology in amplifying human disconnect and challenges around industry regulations and data, could threaten or counteract the discovered benefits technology can have on mental health and wellbeing.
+This all sounds incredibly exciting but there's also a counter-trend to consider.
+Rising concerns about technology use amplifying human disconnection, as well as challenges around industry regulations and data, could threaten or counteract the benefits technology can have on mental wellbeing.

 Magnetic is a design and innovation company that helps design better futures.
 We’ve worked with global businesses to build capabilities, products, services and transform organisations.
-If you’d like to find out more about our work, get in touch with Lucy Willett or drop us a line.
+If you’d like to find out more about our work, contact us on This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 You might also like…